guoqingbao/Candle-GCU/README.md

 cargo run --release --example mistral --features gcu,scorpio -- --weight-files /home/mistral_7b/model-00001-of-00003.safetensors,/home/mistral_7b/model-00002-of-00003.safetensors,/home/mistral_7b/model-00003-of-00003.safetensors --tokenizer-file /home/mistral_7b/tokenizer.json --prompt "Please talk about deep learning in 100 words."
 ```

-**Mistral-7B Sample inference output (Scorpio X1):**
+**Mistral-7B Sample inference output (Scorpio X1, BF16):**
 ```
 loaded the model in 58.479424355s
 Please talk about deep learning in 100 words.
-Deep learning is a subset of machine learning that uses artificial neural networks with three or more layers to model high-level abstractions in data.
-Deep learning has achieved state-of-the-art results in various applications, including image and speech recognition, natural language processing, and autonomous driving.
+Deep learning is a subset of machine learning that uses artificial neural networks with three or more layers to learn and model complex relationships between data.
+Deep learning has achieved state-of-the-art results in various applications such as image recognition, speech recognition, natural language processing, and autonomous driving.
-61 tokens generated (8.71 token/s)
+60 tokens generated (9.49 token/s)
 ```

 ### 3. Download Phi-2 weights to a local folder (e.g., THE_WEIGHT_FOLDER), it should contains at least the following files: